-□ Open the Device Security &gt; Management Access &gt; Server dialog, HTTPS tab. □ To generate a X509/PEM certificate, in the Certificate frame, click the Create button. □ Apply the settings temporarily.
-To do this, click the ✓ button.
-Restart the HTTPS server to activate Interface. ate the key.
-Restart the server using the Command Line enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. https certificate generate To generate a https X.509/PEM Certificate. no https server To disable the HTTPS function. https server To enable the HTTPS function.
-The device also lets you transfer an exte ernally generated X.509/PEM certificate onto the device ☐ Open the Device Security &gt; Manager ment Access > Server dialog, HTTPS tab. ☐ When the certificate is located on your PC or on a network drive, drag and drop the certificate onto the 🕂 area.
-As an alternative, click in the area to select the certificate. ☐ Click on the Start button to copy the certificate to the device. e certificate to the device. $\ \square$ Apply the settings temporarily.
-To $\ \square$ Apply the settings temporarily.
-To ☐ Apply the settings temporarily.
-To no https server https server
+, i ate, in the Certificate frame, click the Create button. $\ \square$ Apply the settings temporarily.
+To do this, click the 🗸 button.
+Restart the HTTPS server to active Interface. ate the key.
+Restart the server using the Command Line enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. https certificate generate To generate a https X.509/PEM Certificate. no https server To disable the HTTPS function. https server To enable the HTTPS function. • ternally generated X.509/PEM certificate onto the device ☐ Open the Device Security > Manage ement Access > Server dialog, HTTPS tab. ☐ When the certificate is located on your PC or on a network drive, drag and drop the certificate onto the 📤 area.
+As an alternative, click in the area to select the certificate. ☐ Click on the Start button to copy the certificate to the device. $\ \square$ Apply the settings temporarily.
+To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. copy httpscert envm <file name=""></file> To copy HTTPS certificate from external non-volatile memory device.

+no https server